Merrill Edge vs. Fidelity

 Mobile Apps

-Schwab also has an Apple Watch app.
-The main Schwab app has many features: market news, separate order tickets for different assets, and horizontal charting with tools.
-There is a more advanced app called thinkorswim, which can trade futures and forex and has more charting tools.
+Schwab also offers an Apple Watch app.
+Its main app includes market news, asset-specific order tickets, and landscape charting with tools.
+A more advanced app, thinkorswim, supports futures and forex trading and offers in-depth charting.

-Merrill Edge has one mobile app.
-There isn’t an Apple Watch app, but you get personal finance tools, a free FICO score, and special discounts at Bank of America.
-For trading, the app has charts with indicators, a solid order ticket, option chains, and research from CFRA and Morningstar.
+Merrill Edge has a single mobile app.
+There is no Apple Watch version, but it includes personal finance tools such as a free FICO score and Bank of America discounts.
+Trading features include charts with indicators, a solid order ticket, option chains, and research from CFRA and Morningstar.

 Winner: Schwab